intel/pepc/README.md

-We develop, maintain, and use another project - [wult](https://github.com/intel/wult), and when we measure a computer system with 'wult', we often need to configure it, for example, enable or disable varous C-states, limit CPU or uncore frequency, tweak hardware features like C1 demotion, and so on.
+We develop, maintain, and use another project - [wult](https://github.com/intel/wult), and when we measure a computer system with 'wult', we often need to configure it, for example, enable or disable various C-states, limit CPU or uncore frequency, tweak hardware features like C1 demotion, and so on.

 This required us to use many different tools and sysfs interfaces.
 It was difficult and error-prone, until we created 'pepc', which supports everything we need for our research.
 For example, we can